isomerpages/moe-palmviewpri/_palm-view-experience/Student Wellbeing.md

 </tr>
 </tbody>
 </table>
-<p>Our approach focuses on proactive care— equipping every child with tools
+<p>Our students are equipped with strategies to manage stress, support peers,
-to manage their well-being and look out for others.
-By fostering peer connections, encouraging help-seeking behaviors, and promoting student voice, Palm View continues to grow a caring, connected, and resilient student community.</p>
+and seek help when needed - building a caring, connected, and resilient school community.</p>